-Dianna W. Downey, Staff Attorney, Public Staff - North Carolina Utilities Commission, 4326 Mail Service Center, Raleigh, North Carolina 27699-4326

-BY THE COMMISSION: On July 29, 2016, NTE Carolinas II, LLC (NTE), a wholly-owned first-tier subsidiary of NTE Carolinas II Holdings, LLC, and an affiliate of NTE Energy, LLC (NTE Energy), filed an application pursuant to G.S.
-62-110.1(a) and

-Commission Rule R8-63 for a certificate of public convenience and necessity (CPCN or certificate) authorizing the construction and operation of an approximately 500-megawatt (MW) natural gas-fueled generating facility in Rockingham County, North Carolina, to be known as the Reidsville Energy Center (Facility).
+Dianna W. Downey, Staff Attorney, Public Staff - North Carolina Utilities Commission, 4326 Mail Service Center, Raleigh, North Carolina 27699-4326 affiliate of NTE Energy, LLC (NTE Energy), filed an application pursuant to G.S. § 62-110.1(a) and Commission Rule R8-63 for a certificate of public convenience and necessity (CPCN) authorizing the construction and operation of an approximately 500-megawatt (MW) natural gas-fueled generating facility in Rockingham County, North Carolina, to be known as the Reidsville Energy Center (Facility).
 On the same date, NTE pre-filed the direct testimony of Michael C. Green, Vice-President, in support of the application.